pokepark/PokemonRaidBot/docs/config.rst

 Users with the proper access rights can choose to create event raids.
 These can be handy for example on raid hours and raid days.
 These special raid polls have event specific name, description and poll settings that need to be set in database.
 Example of a few settings is in ``sql/event-table-example.sql``.

-``vote_key_mode`` currently supports 2 modes, 0 and 1.
+``vote_key_mode`` currently supports two modes, 0 and 1.
 0 is the standard mode where users vote for a time when they are attending.
 1 is a mode with no timeslots, just a button for 'attending'.

 With ``time_slots`` you can set event secific time slots for vote keys when ``vote_key_mode`` 0 is selected.